JuliaData/DataFrames.jl/spec/Motivation.md

 ## Design

 As noted before, nearly all interesting statistical methods work on objects that are more complex than simple vectors, even if those vectors have been augmented to express missingness.
 In addition to an `NA` type, one needs the ability to express the notion that a set of variables have all been measured for a specific case so that statistical analysis can proceed by treating each case as an organic whole.
-For example, in regression this case-by-variables approach allows us to assert that one variable `z`'s value depend on a case-by-case basis on the values of two other variables, `x` and `y`.
+For example, in regression this case-by-variables approach allows us to assert that one variable `z`'s value depends _on a case-by-case basis_ on the values of two other variables, `x` and `y`.

 In most statistical enviroments, this cases-by-variables approach to data analysis is accomplished using a tabular data structure.
 Some examples include: